 Executive summary

+Task JRA1.1 started its activity in May 2015 focussing on collecting requirements from EGI users and key stakeholders, in order to understand their short-term and medium-term requirements, and establishing relationships with AARC, GN4, EUDAT2020 and PRACE, in order to work together towards an interoperable AAI.
+A liaison with the AARC project has been established to adopt AAI policies, solutions and best practices defined at European level and deal with problems that require a larger scope to be resolved, such as the lack of globally unique identifiers, levels of assurance etc.

+The outcome of this process has been a list of core requirements that drove the design of new EGI AAI:

+Users should be able to access EGI services with credential released by his/her home organisation enabling the support for National Federation via eduGAIN.

+the so-called ‘homeless users’, who cannot rely on a reliable institution IdP shoud be also taken into account.

+Each supported IdP should release at least an identifier that uniquely identifies the user in the scope of that organization.

+Attributes should be extracted by different sources including community attribute providers.

+A Level of Assurance (LoA) ahould be associated to each identity in the EGI infrastructure scope.

+A persistent non-reassignable unique identifier for user is needed to manage the accounting linking.

+credential translatator mechanisms/token translator services (TTSs) is needed to hide the complexity of the new EGI AAI to the service providers.

 By the end of the first year of the JRA1.1 activity in the EGI-Engage project, the EGI AAI is fully functional in terms of core features and EGI has started on-boarding scientific communities.
 The recent introduction of the pilot CILogon service, enables all users to access even the legacy non-web EGI Services through the EGI AAI.

 By the end of Q2 2016 it is expected that the EGI AAI will join eduGAIN as Service Provider supporting the GÉANT Data Protection Code of Conduct and the REFEDS Research & Scholarship entity category.
 Through eduGAIN, EGI Services will automatically become available to more than 2000 Universities and Institutes that are connected to the 38 eduGAIN Federations.
-Complementary to this, users without an account on a federated Identity Provider, will be able to use their Google, Facebook, LinkedIn and ORCID accounts to access EGI Services that do not require substantial level of assurance.
+Complementary to this, users without an account on a federated Identity Provider will be able to use their Google, Facebook, LinkedIn and ORCID accounts to access EGI Services that do not require substantial level of assurance.

 In parallel, we are working on the first phase of the pilot with the EGI Competence Centers in order to connect them to the EGI AAI.
 This is an interactive process, which allows us to shape the EGI AAI exactly to the needs of our customer base.

-In the third quarter of this year, we will continue with the second phase of the pilot, by the end of which we expect to have all the EGI scientific communities on board the EGI AAI, and we will be introducing the new OpenID Connect interface, which will enable us to introduce new services to the EGI platform in a faster and friendlier way.
+In the third quarter of this year, we will continue with the second phase of the pilot, by the end of which we expect to have all the EGI scientific communities on board the EGI AAI.
+In addition, we will be introducing the new OpenID Connect interface, which will enable us to introduce new services to the EGI platform in a faster and friendlier way.

 Introduction